 On humanitarian issues, U.S. law (P.L.
-105-277, signed October 21, 1998), requires the Administration report annually on:

-- !
-Vietnam's release of political and religious prisoners; - !
-Vietnam's cooperation with the United States to obtain full and free access to persons of humanitarian interest to the United States for interviews and possible transfer to the United States.
+105-277, signed October 21, 1998), requires the Administration report annually on Vietnam's release of political and religious prisoners and on Vietnam's cooperation with the United States to obtain full and free access to persons of humanitarian interest to the United States for interviews and possible transfer to the United States.

-The U.S. State Department and human rights groups have reported that Vietnam's human rights situation worsened in 2001, particularly with regard to the treatment of ethnic minorities and unregistered religious groups.
+The U.S. State Department and human rights groups have reported that Vietnam's human rights situation has worsened over the past year, particularly with regard to the treatment of ethnic minorities, unregistered religious groups, and individual citizens criticizing the government.
 There were reports that several prominent dissidents were harassed and/or detained.
 Hanoi also retains strict controls over the Vietnamese press.
 During his July 2001 trip to Vietnam, Secretary of State Powell reportedly raised the issues of human and religious rights in his conversations with Vietnamese leaders, though he refrained from raising the issue in his public appearances.
-In August 2001, during the annual "human rights dialogue" with Vietnam, U.S. officials reportedly raised a number of specific issues of concern, while Vietnam urged the U.S. to do more to alleviate the continued suffering caused during the Vietnam War.
+During the last annual "human rights dialogue" with Vietnam, U.S. officials reportedly raised a number of specific issues of concern, while Vietnam urged the U.S. to do more to alleviate the continued suffering caused during the Vietnam War.
 (For a discussion of the Montagnard/Central Highlands refugee issue, see "Unrest in the Central Highlands" below.)

 On the matter of religious freedom, U.S. law (P.L.
 105-292, signed October 27, 1998), requires the State Department to report to Congress annually on the state of religious freedom in other countries.
-In its 2000 report, the State Department noted that Vietnam's respect for the freedom of worship varies by region.
+Vietnam's respect for the freedom of worship appears to varies by region.
 In some areas - particularly around Ho Chi Minh City, where there is a large concentration of Roman Catholics - local officials are relatively tolerant, and Vietnamese religious officials have reported an increase in religious activity and observance.
 In August 1999, for example, authorities allowed approximately 200,000 Catholics to attend a special Mass in central Vietnam, in what was thought to be the largest event not arranged by the Communist Party in its 24 years in power.
 The Catholic Church claims eight million followers out of Vietnam's 76 million, predominantly Buddhist, population.

 However, the State Department report noted that in other regions - particularly those populated by ethnic minorities - authorities allow Vietnamese little discretion in practicing their faith.
-Indeed, according to Western human rights watch groups and State Department officials, over the past several months the government has increased its repression of unofficial religious organizations, particularly those in rural areas populated by ethnic minorities.
+Indeed, according to Western human rights watch groups and the State Department officials, over the past several months the government has increased its repression of unofficial religious organizations, particularly those in rural areas populated by ethnic minorities.
 Throughout the country, the government requires religious groups to register, and uses this process to monitor and restrict the operations of religious groups.
 Local officials reportedly continue to detain and imprison Vietnamese citizens for their religious beliefs.
 Recently, Western news sources have uncovered evidence of police raids on unofficial Christian groups, and in October 2001, a prominent Catholic priest, Father Nguyen Van Ly, was sentenced to 15 years in prison for anti-government activities.
-On September 6, 2001, the House passed the Vietnam Human Rights Act (H.R.
-2833, by a vote of 410 - 1), which would ban increases (over FY2001 levels) in non-humanitarian aid to the Vietnamese government if the President does not certify that Vietnam is making "substantial progress" in human rights.
+On April 3, 2003, the Vietnam Human Rights Act of 2003 (H.R.
+1587) was introduced.
+The measure would ban increases (over FY2003 levels) in non-humanitarian aid to the Vietnamese government if the President does not certify that Vietnam is making "substantial progress" in human rights.
 The act allows the President to waive the cap on aid increases.
-Vietnamese officials harshly criticized the bill, arguing that U.S.-Vietnam ties must be based upon noninterference in each other's affairs.
+Vietnamese officials have criticized the bill, arguing that U.S.-Vietnam ties must be based upon noninterference in each other's affairs.